How much time do you have to start a case for a legal claim in British Columbia?

 After this time runs out, a court or tribunal can refuse your claim, no matter how strong your case would have been.

 The time limit is called a “limitation period.”
-It’s like a countdown that only stops once a case is started with the Civil Resolution Tribunal or a court.
+It’s like a countdown.
+You have to start your case with the Civil Resolution Tribunal (CRT) or a court before it runs out.

 Different limitation periods

 Limitation periods are different for different claims.
 They often come from the Limitation Act.
 This law sets the countdown for many cases at 2 years.

 But some claims have limitation periods shorter than 2 years.
 For example, the limitation period for a claim against a city or municipality might be as short as 30 days.
 They can also be longer.
 For example, you might have up to 10 years to enforce a court judgment.